Title

 Code Removal

-Some vulnerabilities come from logging or streaming sensitive data to stdout or stderr.
+Some risky data flows come from logging or streaming sensitive data to stdout or stderr.
 These are usually safe to fix by removing the logging or print statement completely.
 Example:

 Before